-During 2015, I have been unusually restrained from writing very much.
-I trust it has been a restraint
+Of late, I have been unusually restrained from writing very much.
+I trust it has been a restraint from the

-from the Lord during what has been for me a year of rest.
-Looking back, I can see that it was truly a year
+Lord during what has been for me a year of rest.
+Looking back, I can see that it was truly a year of rest,

-of rest, and it has been very good.
-My heart is only to write when I sense the

-Lord giving me something
+and it has been very good.
+My heart is only to write when I sense the Lord giving me something to write

-to write about.
-To be honest, this is not always so easy to discern in a world that has become one huge
+about.
+To be honest, this is not always so easy to discern in a world that has become one huge chatter